bengisusaahin/KotlinInterviewQuestions/README.md

 ```

 As you can see, when we don't specify a recipient, the default recipient takes effect.
 This makes our function more practical and user-friendly.

+## 7- What are the performance effects and differences of using Vararg?
+In Kotlin, `vararg` is a useful feature that allows you to pass a variable number of arguments to a function.
+However, there are some important points to consider when using this feature.

+What is Vararg?
+`vararg` represents a list of parameters.
+You can use it in situations where you don't know how many arguments you will pass.
+However, using `vararg` just because you're passing "a lot of arguments" can unnecessarily complicate your code.
+This kind of usage can be referred to as "ugly code"!

+Performance Difference
+Depending on where it is used, there can be a performance difference between `vararg` and `Array`.
+When you use `vararg`, Kotlin creates an `Array` in the background.
+This means an additional cost and can lead to differences in decompiled code.
+For example, the background code generated when using `vararg` may be more complex than directly using an `Array`.
+Therefore, you should consider your performance requirements when deciding which method to use.